 Earlier today I had to file a DMCA takedown request for a site that republished some of the content from this site.
 All of the links and images were stripped and the copy seemed to have run through a bad rewording script or app.
-For my records, I wanted a screenshot of the full offending web page instead of capturing each visible screen section piecemeal.
-I thought other users might want to know how to screencap a full web page in a single image on a Chromebook, which is actually easy to do.
+For my records, I wanted to capture a full webpage on a Chromebook.
+Otherwise, I’d have to capture each visible screen section piecemeal.
+Here’s how to capture a full web page on a Chromebook, which is actually easy to do.

-You wouldn’t know where this feature is in Chrome OS but it’s built in to the Developer Tools of the browser.
-So first you’ll browse to the web site or page on your Chromebook.
+The Developer Tools of your browser lets you capture a full webpage on a Chromebook.
+So first you’ll browse the website or page on your Chromebook.
 I’ll use Techmeme.com as an example.

 Then, on your keyboard, type the CNTL + SHIFT + I shortcut; that last bit is a capital letter I, as in “Ice”.
 This shortcut opens Developer Tools: